CodeToExpress/dailycodebase/Day3/README.md

 			for (i=0 ; i<l1; i++)   // for loop for extraction of characters from both of the strings {
-				if (s1.charAt(i)!= s2.charAt(i))  // checking same character of both strings k+ = 1;                       // if same character is not found change in variable by by 1
+				if (s1.charAt(i)!= s2.charAt(i))  // checking same character of both strings k+ = 1;                       // if same character is not found change in variable k by 1

 			}
 		}